-It’s recommended to use a slow-release fertilizer at the time of planting.
-Try a fertilizer which will last at least 8 to 9 months.
-Thereafter, consider fertilizing every other spring.
+It’s recommended to use a slow-release fertiliser at the time of planting.
+Try a fertiliser which will last at least 8 to 9 months.
+Thereafter, consider fertilising every other spring.

-Be sure to avoid any fertilizer with phosphorous, as it can pose deadly for banksia plants.
+Be sure to avoid any fertiliser with phosphorous, as it can pose deadly for banksia plants.

 As with most Banksia varieties, pruning should mainly be done to maintain plant size.
 Removing old plant cones will also promote frequent flowering.

 How Long Does Banksia Blechnifolia Take to Flower?

 It’s blooms are one of the most attractive features of the Southern Blechnum Banksia, however it will take some time for them to begin flowering.

 This variety will take 4 to 5 years post planting to begin flowering.

 While pests are not a common problem, the blechnifolia variety is prone to scale and dieback.